-Students will take the first year BSc programme with ECE102.
-All students will complete a total of 46 credits, which is 1 more than Honours Business Administration students and 1 more than Honours Science Students.
+- Students will take the first year BSc programme with ECE102. - All students will complete a total of 46 credits, which are one more than Honours Business Administration students and 1 more than Honours Science Students.

-3-Year BA (Concentration in Business Admin)
+3-YEAR BA (CONCENTRATION IN BUSINESS ADMIN)

-Note: The degree is not open to ROTP/RETP Cadets.
+The degree is not open to ROTP/RETP Cadets.